Raghav-Latawa/Medical_Insurance_cost_prediction/README.md

-# Medical_Insurance_cost_prediction

 # 🩺 Insurance Cost Prediction using Machine Learning

-This project predicts individual medical insurance costs using personal and lifestyle information.
-We explore and compare two models: **Linear Regression** and **Random Forest Regressor**.
+This project predicts individual medical insurance charges using personal and lifestyle data.
+It applies and compares the performance of **Linear Regression** and **Random Forest Regressor**.

 ---